50,000 sq. foot indoor soccer complex could be coming to Jacksonville

 Long before venturing into the world of operating large-scale sports facilities, McArdle and fellow soccer coach Kris Lamb co-founded a travel company that would help them show fans the “birthplace of soccer” and connect them to to the professional clubs and games they follow here in the U.S.

-XL Sports Tours started in Boston over 16 years ago by taking one team at a time over to England on a 10-day trip.
-Headquartered now in Orlando, Fla., the business has customers all over the world and has organized trips to 29 different countries.
+XL Sports Tours started in Boston over 16 years ago by taking teams over to England on 10-day trips.
+Headquartered now in Orlando, Fla., the business has customers around the world and has organized trips to 29 different countries.

 It’s not all about touring and sightseeing though.
 XL Sports Tours gives local players an opportunity to play internationally by organizing matches and tournaments in different countries.
 This is something, McArdle said would be available to select teams and players in Jacksonville.

-Even though it's never been done, McArdle said he would eventually like to orchestrate is a trip that would allow fans and players a chance to attend a professional soccer match in London and a Jacksonville Jaguars game at Wembley Stadium the following day.
+Even though it's never been done, McArdle said he would eventually like to organize a trip that would allow fans and players a chance to attend a professional soccer match in London and a Jacksonville Jaguars game at Wembley Stadium the following day.

-McArdle said he hasn’t had any discussion with the Jaguars organization, but has a working relationship with a distant cousin to the team, Fullham F.C., which is also owned by Shahid Khan.
+McArdle said he hasn’t had any discussion with the Jaguars organization, but does have a working relationship with a distant cousin to the team, Fullham F.C., which is also owned by Shahid Khan.

-“We take teams there and we train there and play against their youth academy clubs,” McArdle said.
+“We take teams there and we train there and play against their youth academy clubs,” McArdle said of Fullam F.C.
 “They are always really receptive to us.”

 XL Sports Jacksonville

-The turnout to soccer events held in Jacksonville over the past few years is what McArdle said got him interested in opening a facility here.
-According to McArdle, there is a young adult soccer population in this area that he hopes to attract.
+The turnout to soccer events held in Jacksonville over the past few years is what got McArdle interested in opening a facility here.
+The growing young adult soccer population in this area is what he hopes to attract.

 “One of the reasons we were successful in Orlando is nobody had built a very nice place to play soccer, rather just a warehouse where you throw some turf down and roll the doors open,” McArdle said.
 “Nobody had built some place to hang out and play.”